ISISNeutronMuon/SScanSS-2/docs/align_sample.rst

 On the error report, if the accuracy is within tolerance, click the **Accept** button to place the sample on the instrument using the matrix.
-If **Move positioner to the last sample pose** is checked, the positioning system will be moved to the last pose in the :ref:`fpos file`, which could be useful for visual validation of the sample position.
+If **Move positioner to the last sample pose** is checked, the positioning system will be moved to the last pose in the :ref:`fpos file` (or to the positioning system's default pose if no poses are specified), which could be useful for visual validation of the sample position.

 If the accuracy in the error report is poor, try the following: